What will you find in this blog?

 Use grab, download the app, top it up and you can order them whenever you want.
 So reliable and so cheap

 Take insect repellent, it’s a city but it’s wet, humid and there are a lot of bugs!

 Drink plenty of water, dehydration is no fun

-Take a raincoat, the weather is changeable and it’s not unusual for the sky’s to open and it to pour for hours on end
+Take a raincoat, the weather is changeable and it’s not unusual for the sky to open and it to pour for hours on end

 If you have time, get out of the city.
 There is so much to see, and the monkeys and firefly tour was such an amazing experience.
 We booked this on Viator who we would highly recommend.

-If you are planning on pairing your KL trip with a visit to the beautiful Bali like we did, you can check out what we got up to in Ubud here!
+If you are planning on pairing your KL trip with a visit to beautiful Bali as we did, you can check out what we got up to in Ubud here!